aweymo-ui/libguide_remediation/content/1_guide.md

 - Image must have alt text.

 To check if images on your page are missing alt text, there are a variety of web browser plug-ins that are available.
-The one I use is called [Check My Links]{https://chromewebstore.google.com/detail/check-my-links/aajoalonednamcpodaeocebfgldhcpbe?pli=1} and it quickly flags both invalid links as well as valid redirect links.
+The one I use is called [Image Alt Text Viewer](https://chromewebstore.google.com/detail/image-alt-text-viewer/nhmihbneenlkbjjpbimhegikadfleccd) and it quickly flags both invalid links as well as valid redirect links.

+{% include gallery-figure.html img="lib_remed_10.jpg" alt="Screen shot of a LibGuide with black boxes and green text visualizing the alt text of two embedded images on a page." caption="Example of the Alt Text Viewer plug-in on a LibGuide." %}

 To add or edit the alt text of the images in your LibGuides, select the edit icon in the lower right corner of the box where the image is located, then select `Edit` from the dropdown: